gaelpaquien/openclassrooms-snowtricks/README.md

-# PHP/Symfony application developer training - OpenclassRooms (P6)
+# PHP/Symfony application developer - OpenClassrooms (Project 6)

-## Exercise: Develop the SnowTricks community website
+## Develop the SnowTricks community website

 ### Skills assessed
 1. Get to know the Symfony framework
 2. Develop an application with the features expected by the customer
 3. Manage a MySQL or NoSQL database with Doctrine